projectcalico/calico/docs/source/ubuntu-opens-install.rst

 Where ``<release>`` is icehouse, juno, kilo or stable (choose stable for Liberty onwards, because we no longer require patches to OpenStack).

-If you're not using OpenStack Liberty, edit ``/etc/apt/preferences`` to add the following lines, whose effect is to prefer Calico-provided packages for Nova and Neutron even if later versions of those packages are released by Ubuntu.
+If you're using a version of OpenStack prior to Liberty, edit ``/etc/apt/preferences`` to add the following lines, whose effect is to prefer Calico-provided packages for Nova and Neutron even if later versions of those packages are released by Ubuntu.

 ::